metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

    "pur.3" -> "mak.3" -> "bak.3" -> "sel.3"
    "pre.3" -> "bak.3" -> "cle.3"

-Note the numbers under each task represent the :term:`cycle point` it is in.
+Note the numbers under each task which represent the :term:`cycle point` each task is in.

 Inter-Cycle Dependencies